-With the breeze in your hair, the sun on your back and a cocktail in hand – here are some great places to eat by the water in Melbourne.
+The breeze in your hair, the sun on your back and a cocktail in hand.
+Here are some great places to dine by the water in Melbourne.

-Let Meat Market do the hunting while you enjoy locally sourced, beautifully tender dishes.
-An airy high ceiling, small outdoor bench-tops and wide windows makes for an exceptional dining venue better than your local market.
+Let Meat Market do the hunting while you enjoy locally sourced dishes.
+An airy high ceiling, outdoor bench-tops, and wide windows make for an exceptional venue.
 Charcuterie and natural oysters are a must for starters.

 Left Bank Melbourne

 Enjoy people-watching and river views at Left Bank Melbourne.
-Pop in for coffee, chia pudding and super food smoothies during breakfast, or visit in the evening for their crisp artisan base pizzas, delicate pasta dishes or an OTT buttermilk fried chicken burger.
+Pop in for coffee, waffles, and eggs benny for breakfast.
+Then visit in the evening for their crispy skin salmon, fried calamari and grass-fed rib eye.
+They even have dedicated plant-based menus.

 Frankie Walter Peta

-Surrounded by water on all fronts, Ponyfish Island is a unique sanctuary for those wanting a break from the bustling city.
-Found under the Southbank Pedestrian Bridge this island getaway offers delicious food and fancy cocktails.
-All to be imbued with water lapping just beneath your feet.
+Surrounded by water on all sides, Ponyfish Island is a sanctuary away from the bustling city.
+Found under the Southbank Pedestrian Bridge, this island getaway offers delicious food and fancy cocktails.
+All to be enjoyed with water lapping beneath your feet.

 It’s only a short stroll along New Quay promenade until you arrive at Cargo Restaurant and Bar.
-This versatile modern eatery has you set for indulgence with mac and cheese, beef burgers and dessert calzones.
-Or, if you’re going for a light meal, they have zesty grilled chicken tortillas and a full range of delicious salads.
+This versatile eatery has you set with pizzas, fried cauliflower, and affogatos.